voddan/korge-crossword-platformer/README.md

  - [x] 0.4: Objects with letters disappear as their letters get collected.
  - [x] 0.5: Objects reappear if correct letters are put into their slots.
  - [x] 0.6: Objects have sprites; there are 2 types of objects
- - [ ] 0.8: One game level with 3 objects and 2-3 obstacles
+ - [ ] 0.8: One game level with 3 types of objects
  - [ ] **1.0**: 1st game level is deployed to [itch.io](https://itch.io/) to get feedback
  - 1.+: menu, 2nd level, basic animations
- - [ ] 0.1: Player has sprites and movement animation
+  - [ ] 1.1: Player has sprites and movement animation
+ - [ ] 1.2: Backpack shows letters in a sorted order
+ - [ ] 1.3: Game world scrolls with the player movement
- - [ ] 0.2: Animation plays when a word is filled in
+ - [ ] 1.4: Animation plays when a word is filled in
- - [ ] 0.3: There is a 2nd level after the first one
+ - [ ] 1.5: There is a 2nd level after the first one
- - [ ] 0.4: Start menu allows to chose a level
+ - [ ] 1.6: Start menu allows to choose a level
+ - [ ] 1.7: Player moves on mouse clicks
+ - [ ] 1.8: Letters can be drag-and-dropped
+ - [ ] 1.9: JS version is monkey-tested and has no visible bugs
+ - [ ] **2.0** Scroller-like version is playable and published to forums
+ - 2.+: convert to top-down view
+ - [ ] 2.1: Background is a tile map
+ - [ ] 2.2: Player moves in 4 directions using keys
+ - [ ] 2.3: Player animation changes depending on movement direction
+ - [ ] 2.4: Player moves in 4 directions on mouse click
+ - [ ] 2.5: Collecting letters works
+ - [ ] 2.6: Inserting letters into objects works
+ - [ ] 2.7: Objects appear when filled
+ - [ ] 2.8: Camera follows player
+ - [ ] 2.9: There is one top-down level with 3 kinds of objects
+ - [ ] **3.0** Top-down version is playable
+ - 3.+: tutorial, control hints, backstory
+ - [ ] 3.1: Control hints when player doesn't move for a long time
+ - [ ] 3.2: Control hints when player is about to do something for the 1st time (move, collect letter, etc)
+ - [ ] 3.2: Tutorial level that shows all controls
+ - [ ] 3.3: Backstory sequence inside the tutorial level
+ - [ ] **4.0** Game can be play-tested with children
- - 2.+: 3rd level, detailed assets, sounds, polished animations
+ - 4.+: 3rd level, detailed assets, sounds, polished animations
- - [ ]: Voice reads words when they are correctly filled in
+ - [ ] 4.1: Voice reads words when they are correctly filled in
- - [ ]: Player can interact with an appeared object
+ - [ ] 4.2: Player can interact with an appeared object
+ - [ ] **5.0** Game is polished and released

  ## Design Ideas

+ ### Scroller

  Player moves through a left-to-right scroll platformer.
  Player is able to collect letters of the English alphabet and